First-Year Families Weekend

 Dear Parents and Families,

-The upcoming First-Year Families Weekend (FFW) offers us another opportunity to discuss in more depth some of the important aspects of your student’s Princeton experience and to share insights with you about the online learning and community-building environment.
-As your new Princetonian acclimates to their fall classes and to student life, the FFW events will tell you more about how the University is helping students develop a sense of academic and social community remotely.
+The upcoming First-Year Families Weekend (FFW) offers us an opportunity to discuss in more depth some of the important aspects of your student’s Princeton experience and to share insights with you about the learning and community-building environment.
+As your new Princetonian acclimates to their fall classes and to student life, the FFW events will tell you more about how the University helps students develop a sense of academic and social community.
 FFW also provides opportunities for you to ask questions about procedures and policies.

-On Saturday, September 26, we’ve programmed panel discussions about the academic experience, the co-curricular experience, and students’ engagement with their residential college community.
-On Sunday, September 27, you can explore some of Princeton’s rich academic, cultural, and recreational offerings through a range of presentations and open houses.
+Throughout the weekend, we’ve programmed panel discussions about the academic experience, the co-curricular experience, and students’ engagement with their residential college community.
+We also invite you to explore some of Princeton’s rich academic, cultural, and recreational offerings through a range of presentations and open houses.
 All panels and presentations will allow ample time for Q&A via the Zoom function.

 We’ve organized the weekend for your own learning pleasure.
-For instance, we suggest you make time to join some of our open houses and panel discussions with the Freshman Seminars Program, the Office of International Programs, and the Writing Center, and learn how to brew an excellent cup of coffee with our newest student-run business, The Coffee Club.
-Events like these will give you a sense of your student’s Princeton experience this fall and the University’s commitment to creating a vibrant virtual learning community.
+For instance, we suggest you make time to join some of our open houses and panel discussions with the McGraw Center for Teaching and Learning, the Office of International Programs, and the Program for Community-Engaged Scholarship, and learn about our vibrant arts community with our student performance showcase on Saturday evening.
+Events like these will give you a sense of your student’s Princeton experience this fall and the University’s commitment to creating a vibrant learning community.

 Should you have questions or need further information, please contact Mary Alexander in the Office of the Dean of the College at 609-258-5522 or email firstname.lastname@example.org.